c3-solutions/c3-serverless-functions/README.md

 # C3 Serverless

-AWS Lambda function built to serve a micro backend.
+AWS Lambda functions built to serve as a micro backend.

 ###### Tecnoligies